nexendrie/menu/docs/index.md

 Translating
 -----------

-It is possible to have links' text translated.
+It is possible to have links' text and menu's title translated.
 Just register your translator to DI and add translate: true to the menu's definition.

 ```yaml
 menu: